iManYarahmadi/jalali_flutter_datepicker/README.md

     onDateChanged: (value) {
       // Handle the date change in your application
     },
+    // language: "dari",If You Want Use Mont With Dari Language As Default is persian
     initialDate: Jalali(1350, 3, 2), // The initial date displayed
     firstDateRange: Jalali(1340, 3, 1), // Earliest selectable date
     lastDateRange: Jalali(1360, 8, 29), // Latest selectable date